Solarsigma/cronJobMaster/README.md

 Currently, it is usable only for Linux users.

-Currently, it supports the following functionality:
+It supports the following functionality:
 1. Listing all Cron Jobs present with the User
 2. Adding a new cron job (Note: A pre-existing shell script which you want to run should be present in the `scripts` folder.
 This tool does not support creating simple shell scripts yet)
 3. Deleting/Disabling/Editing a cron job.
 You can delete/disable a cron job or edit which file it runs/when it runs.